Almost sure well-posedness and scattering of the 3D cubic nonlinear Schr\"odinger equation: Introduction

-We remark that the Morawetz estimate of the form $\iint \frac{|w|^4}{|x|}\dx\dt$ plays an important role in the former energy-critical results \cite{DLM19Adv,DLM20AJM,KMV19CPDE}, but it is not sufficient for the 3D cubic case.
+We remark that the Morawetz estimate of the form $\iint \frac{|w|^4}{|x|}\dx\dd t$ plays an important role in the former energy-critical results \cite{DLM19Adv,DLM20AJM,KMV19CPDE}, but it is not sufficient for the 3D cubic case.
 First, the Morawetz estimate cannot yield the global space-time bounds, as in the previous step.
 That is the reason why the use of interaction Morawetz estimate is necessary.
 Second, using their method, \eqref{eq:intro-energy-increment} can be controlled by

 Then, the energy bound can be followed by the ``radialish'' Sobolev inequality, local smoothing effect, and Morawetz estimate when $s>\frac12$.
-Unfortunitely, this argument does not work here, since we are lack of $\nabla v$-estimates in the view of \eqref{eq:intro-super-ctical}, when $s<\frac12$ in our situation.
+Unfortunately, this argument does not work here, since we lack the $\nabla v$-estimates in the view of \eqref{eq:intro-super-ctical}, when $s<\frac12$ in our situation.

 To overcome the difficulty, we observe that there is still some gap in the estimate \EQ{ \eqref{eq:intro-energy-increment}\lsm \norm{\nabla w_{\rm hi}}_{L_t^\I L_x^2} \norm{\nabla v_{\rm hi}}_{L_t^2 L_x^\I} \norm{w_{\rm low}}_{L_{t,x}^4}^2, } towards the desired bound $N_0^{2(1-s)}$.
 This gives us the room to use the global space-time estimates obtained above and the bilinear Strichartz estimate, which can further lower down the derivative for $\nabla v_{\rm hi}$.